beverlycodes/orient_db_client/README.md

 While in this early stage of development, the public interface is subject to change with no warning.

-This is my first attempt a building a gem intended for public use.
+This is my first attempt at building a gem intended for public use.
 Expect some difficulty getting this gem up and running in your projects.

 Supported OrientDB Releases